hcstubbe/docker_seq/c3poa/Readme.md

 For more information check out the web page of the [Vollmers Lab in the Biomolecular Engineering Department at UC Santa Cruz](https://vollmerslab.soe.ucsc.edu/).

-## Rationale for using docker
-- Ease of use: dependencies are installed automatically when building the image; after building and testing, the image can be moved between machines/servers
-- Reproducibility: once the image is build, behaviour is stable across machines/servers; behaviour does not change when using the image later
-- Scalabiliy: test on a local machine/laptop, run on a workstation/high performance computing server

 ## Software requirements for running the docker image
 - [Docker](https://docs.docker.com/get-docker/)
 - [Charliecloud (optional)](https://hpc.github.io/charliecloud/)